Pavithra-Veeramani/teamer/README.md

 As a returning visitor I want to:

 - Easily able to create event.
-- Easily add members to the event.
+- Easily add myself to the event.
-- Easily able to delete event and member from the group.
+- Easily delete me from the event.

 # Wireframe
 - [Balsamiq](https://balsamiq.com/) was used to create wireframes for the website.For this project, I created three different wireframes for three different devices.
 Balsamiq wireframe is used to create outline of the website.